ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Attestation Identity:

-: The collective aspect of a set of attribute value pairs (i.e., a set of characteristics) by which a subject or a set of subjects is recognizable or known in a given context.
-The most common subjects in respect to attestation are computing contexts and system entities.
+: The collective aspect of a set of attribute value pairs (i.e., a set of characteristics), by which a subject or a set of subjects is recognizable or known in a given scope.

+Subject:

+: [NIST SP-800-63-3] defines a Subject as "a person, organization, device, hardware, network, software, or service."
+In the scope of attestation terminology, the definition of Subject excludes Person and Organization from the definition.
+The most common Subjects in respect to attestation are Computing Contexts or composite System Entities.

+# Types of Root of Trust (ROT)

+Root of Trust:

+: The Trusted Computing Group defines ROT as "a component that performs one or more security-specific functions, such as measurement, storage, reporting, verification, and/or update.
+It is trusted always to behave in the expected manner, because its misbehavior cannot be detected (such as by measurement) under normal operation."

+In general there are two types of a ROT:

+* Hardware ROT, and
+* Virtual ROT.

+Hardware Root of Trust:

+: define here

+Virtual Root of Trust:

+: A ROT that requires a parent ROT, to which it is cryptographically bound to.
+The parent ROT can either be a Hardware ROT or a Virtual ROT.
+I.e. a virtual ROT can create evidence about the integrity of the Computing Context it is an atomic component of and it can create evidence about its cryptographic binding to its parent ROT.

+# Nested Computing Contexts

+Hierarchically nested System Entities range from composing a physical (tangible) composite device to composing a Physical System Entity

+ntially take on the

+roles of Attestee or Verifier.
+Consequently, nested System Entities can be Computing Contexts.
+The Root System Entity that provides the basis for the

+Physical System Entity:

+: A System Entity that can potentially contain a hardware ROT.

+Logical System Entity:

+: A System Entity that cannot contain a hardware ROT, but can potentially contain a virtual ROT.

+Root System Entity:

+: A Physical System Entity that constitutes the root of nested Physical System Entities and/or Logical System Entities.

+Deep Attestation:

+: An attestation activity that supports the use of virtual ROT in nested virtual Computing Contexts.
+Deep Attestation always requires a

+# Freshness Types

+Fresh:

+: {{RFC4949}} defines Fresh as "recently generated; not replayed from some earlier interaction of the protocol.

 # Attestation Workflow